ovrmrw/angular-simple-redux-starter/README.md

 ---

-No Actions, No Reducers, just write your code in the simpler and faster way.
+No Actions, No Reducers, just write your code in the simpler, faster and safer way.

+All SIDUX code is typed-safe via TypeScript 2.1 power.

 ## Setup
 ```